 MISSIONARY KID: I was born four generations deep into a family of ministers and missionaries.
 Faith is pretty much in my DNA.
 I’ve lived across the globe: Israel, Thailand, the US, and Malaysia.
-I spent much of my childhood at a boarding school on the tiny island of Penang, in the Straits of Malacca.
+I spent much of my childhood at a boarding school on the tiny and incredible island of Penang, in the Straits of Malacca.
 To say I have trouble identifying with a particular country or culture would be an understatement.

 MENTAL ILLNESS: I have a mental illness.
 Most of my life I just thought I was seriously broken and I blamed myself.
 I don’t remember not being sad.
 By elementary school, crying was a daily occurrence.
 I was 13 when I first attempted to take my own life, and then again at 20.
 My first stay in a psychiatric unit was my senior year in high school.
 With each of these events there was little to no constructive follow up help.
 No diagnosis.
 No medication.
 No therapy.
 Someone to understand.
 Just a lot of shame.
 Hiding.
 Internalizing.
 I grieve for that little girl.
 Still.
 My most recent psychotic break and suicide attempt (August 2018) has changed me.
 I am so blessed just to be alive.
 And I am more determined to fight this disease.
 And to do it in public for all to see.
 To see vulnerability beat shame and stigma.
 To save lives.